Forest-Newark/tiy-homework-animal-shelter/README.md

 Please choose an option:
 When the user enters a value like 3 the program will know that the user wants to view an animal's details and then prompt them for which animal they want to view.
 If the user selects 2 or 4 the program will provide them with a series of prompts to collect data about the new animal.

 Placing all of this logic into the Main class would quickly create a mess of spaghetti code.
-Instead, you should create a new class named MenuService.
+Instead, you should create a new class named com.forestnewark.MenuService.
 This class' responsibility is displaying menus, prompting the user for input, and returning the results.
 IE, it manages the menus.

-For example, your MenuService might have a method named promptForMainMenu() that looks like this:
+For example, your com.forestnewark.MenuService might have a method named promptForMainMenu() that looks like this:

 public int promptForMainMenuSelection() {
     System.out.println("\n-- Main Menu --\n" +